Updated February 6, 2020

 - Google looks through its collection of stored pages.
-It identifies the ones that address your query and puts them in a list.
+It identifies the ones that address your query and puts them in a list for you.
 This is the SERPs (Search Results Pages).

 - But it’s not just any list!
 This list is ranked.
 The web pages it thinks you will find most helpful are at the top.